 ON THE ISSUES

 For too many Marylanders, health insurance premiums, deductibles, and co-pays keep going up, with people spending more and more of their paychecks on healthcare.
-Between 2010 and 2019, Marylanders’ total out-of-pocket healthcare costs rose from 6.7% of their income to 8.8%.
-Today, the average family pays about $8000 for healthcare per year – nearly $3000 more than they paid in 2010, after adjusting for inflation.
+Between 2010 and 2019, Marylanders’ total out-of-pocket healthcare costs rose by more than 50%, after adjusting for inflation.
+Today, the average family pays about $8000 for healthcare per year—nearly $3000 more than they paid in 2010.

 The Affordable Care Act helped, but there are still too many people who aren’t getting high-quality care at a reasonable cost.